-This grant funds rural and tribal North Dakota communities to create sustainable community gardens that improve health, nutrition, physical activity, and social connection through evidence-based, collaborative projects.
+Funds collaborative, sustainable community gardens in rural and tribal North Dakota to improve health, nutrition, and well-being through evidence-based, measurable practices.

 Funder: North Dakota Department of Health and Human Services